vykt/docker_apache_example/README.md

 docker build -t example-apache:debian-stable .

- --- GET IP OF CONTAINER:
+ --- GET IP OF CONTAINER (obsolete):

 docker inspect <container name> | grep IP

  --- INTERACT W/ API:

-Using the IP provided by the above command:
+Apache server is bound to port 5080 on host.
+Flask API is bound to port 5001 on host.

-curl -X POST https://<ip>:5000/push=<value>	- Push to page curl -X DELETE https://<ip>:5000/		- Pop from page
+curl -X POST localhost:5001/push=<value>	- Push to page curl -X DELETE localhost:5001/				- Pop from page

-To view the page/stack, connect to <ip> on port 80.
+To view the page/stack, connect to localhost on port 5080.
 Apache should send the page.